 Children gather on Tuesday afternoons from 4:00 to 5:15 p.m. for a special J.A.M.
 (Jesus and Me) Session.
 The afternoon includes time for singing, arts and craft projects, and snacks.
 Two age-level choirs participate during this time: Creation Choir for children in pre-K through 1st grade and Celebration Choir for children in 2nd-6th grade.
 Choir is a great opportunity for children to become involved in the worship life of the church as well as to learn basic music and singing skills.
 The older children also learn to play Orff instruments is an additional aspect of exploring music.

 Middle and high school youth offer their musical gifts to God in the Chalice Choir.
 Learning a wide range of anthems and songs, this group brings a refreshing spirit and sound to our worship.
 Each year there are several opportunities for these youth to bless others with their music as they visit other churches, retirement homes, or nursing-care facilities.
-The Chalice Choir also takes an extended tour every few years (2016 – Washington D.C., 2013 – NYC) and the upcoming Charleston, SC tour in June 2019.
+The Chalice Choir takes an extended tour every few years, with past excursions having taken them to Washington D.C., Boston, Chicago, Pittsburgh, and Charleston, SC..
 Chalice Choir meets on Wednesday afternoons at 5:00 p.m., prior to the confirmation class and youth group.

 Instrumental ensembles provide a beautiful complement to our church services and events offering brass, woodwind, and string accompaniments from musicians of all ages and ability levels.
 Different ensembles of musicians perform several times during the year and often accompany one or more of the choirs for special music.